chrisdothtml/node-etml/README.md

 I built this processor out of my own necessity, and I personally use it on most of my projects.
 It's the perfect tool for me, but if it's not for you, feel free to [create an issue](https://github.com/chrisdothtml/node-etml/issues) and I'll be happy to consider any changes or additions.

+**NOTE: I am somewhat new to the Node/npm community, and this is only my second published module.
+I am open to any collaborators who'd like to help with this project in any way (whether it be maintaining or offering better code solutions).**

 Installation
 ===